riongull/notes/VPS-setup.md

   Local$ chmod 644 ~/.ssh/config
   Local$ nano ~/.ssh/config
   < # Start of contents of new config file
-    Host <ip.add.re.ss> # any alias is okay, e.g. 'my-server' instead of 'ip.add.re.ss', you then log in with: 'ssh root@my-server'
+    Host <ip.add.re.ss> # this can be any alias, e.g. 'my-server' instead of 'ip.add.re.ss', you then log in with: 'ssh root@my-server'
-      Hostname <ip.add.re.ss> # can be either your ip address or your-example-domain.com
+      Hostname <ip.add.re.ss> # this can be either your 'ip.add.re.ss' or 'your-registered-domain.com'
       PreferredAuthentications password # we will change 'password' to 'publickey' later IdentityFile ~/.ssh/<dash-server-key> # this will be needed when we use 'publickey' authentication
   > # End of contents of new config file, save and close